Rhoades McKee Reeds Lake Triathlon/Duathlon

 - Scuba Divers - Your responsibility is to patrol the inside of the swimming course.
 Also, please refer to the notes pertaining to boat drivers.

-- Inner Tube Lifeguards - Your responsibilities will be to stay along the inside of the swim course and assist any swimmer calling out for help or raising a hand.
+- Lifeguards - Your responsibilities will be to stay along the inside of the swim course and assist any swimmer calling out for help or raising a hand.
 You need to remain on the course until the last swimmer finishes.